Dyadic double/debiased machine learning for analyzing determinants of free trade agreements: Theory of the Dyadic Double/Debiased Machine Learning

 Part (i) requires the identical distribution of $W_{ij}$ while we do allow for dyadic dependence.
 Part (ii) requires that two groups of links in the dyad are independent whenever they do not share a common node.
 On the other hand, we do allow for arbitrary statistical dependence between any pair of links whenever they share a common node.
 Assumption \ref{a:sampling} replaces the i.i.d. sampling assumption of \citet{CCDDHNR18}, and is a dyadic counterpart of Assumption 1 in \citet{CKMS2019} for multiway clustered data.
 Assumption \ref{a:sampling} (i) and (ii) together imply the Aldous-Hoover-Kallenberg representation (e.g. \citealp[Corollary 7.35]{Kallenberg2006}), which states that there exists an unknown (to the researcher) Borel measurable function $\tau_n$ such that

 where $\{U_i, U_{\{i,j\}}: i,j\in [N], i\ne j\}$ are some i.i.d. latent shocks that can be taken to be $\text{Unif}[0,1]$ without loss of generality -- see \cite{aldous1981representations}.
 This is a mathematically different structural representation (Aldous-Hoover-Kallenberg representation; see e.g. \citealp[Theorem 7.22 and Corollary 7.35]{Kallenberg2006}) from that in either of these preceding papers and thus none of the existing DML methods apply here -- see \citet[Appendix I]{chiang2020inference} for a detailed comparison and discussion of the differences.
+Finally, we remark that monadic variables (i.e., coordinates of $W_{ij}$ that do not vary with $i$ or $j$) are not ruled out from our sampling framework of Assumption \ref{a:sampling}.